punithcsvp/task_manager/README.md

 <!-- Uploading "Screenbits 2025-04-18_112147.mp4"... -->
 ##  Features

-- User Signup / Login / Logout
+- User Signup / Login / Logout .
-- Task creation , Read , editing , and deletion
+- Task creation , Read , editing , and deletion .
+- Filter by categories , Complete/pending status , Title .
+- Adding priority to the task.
-- Dashboard overview
+- Dashboard overview .
-- Beautiful, responsive UI with Html , Bootstrap 5 and custom styles
+- Beautiful, responsive UI with Html , Bootstrap 5 and custom styles .

 ## Prerequest :
 Download and Install python and set path in your envirnoment variables